daz4126/Nanny-State/README.md

 * **State** - usually an object that stores all the information about the app
 * **View** -  a function that returns a string of HTML based on the current state
-* **Transformers** - functions that update the state based on events
+* **Transformers** - pure functions that update the state based on events

-The state is the single source of truth in the application and stores all the information about the app, including the settings, as data.
-The only way to update the state is via the `update` function.
+The state is the single source of truth in the application and stores all the information about the app as data.
+The state can only be updated by passing transformer functions to Nanny State's `Update` function.
 This ensures that any changes are deterministic and have predictable outcomes.

 ## Background

 NANNY STATE was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [lit-html](https://lit-html.polymer-project.org) library for rendering.

-It also has a lot of similarities with [Elm](https://elm-lang.org), although I'd never used Elm when I first wrote it.
-It is open source software, please feel free to help out or contribute.
+It also has some similarities with [Elm](https://elm-lang.org), although I'd never used Elm when I first wrote it.
+It is open source software; please feel free to help out or contribute.

 ## Data Flow